0x77ff/How-to-build-a-WIFI-jammer/README.md

 # How To Build a Wifi jammer!
-Here is a guide with the best info on building a DIY, but powerful, wifi jammer, because i cant find any on the internet and want to psread the knowledge.\
+Here is a guide with the best info on building a DIY, but powerful, wifi jammer, because i cant find any on the internet and want to spread the knowledge.
 ### Table of content
 ```
 • Project Overview